mitranim/prax/docs/html/api/watch.md

 // prints 2

 watcher({one: {two: 2}}, {one: {two: 2, three: 3}})
-// no effect
+// no change at watched path -> no effect

 watcher({one: {two: 2}}, {one: {two: 'two'}})
-// prints 'two'
+// change at watched path -> print 'two'
 ```